dashaub/designmatrix/README.md

 # designmatrix
-Tools for Creating Design/Model Matrices with Dates in R
+Tools for creating design/model matrices with dates in R.